Choosing your award

 We value diversity within our partnership and believe that this diversity enriches our PGR community, the experiences of our doctoral candidates, and our research culture.
 It further enhances the quality of the research produced within our community, and the social scientists we support.
 NINE DTP is therefore committed to a policy of enhanced action to support those groups who have traditionally been under-represented within our research environment.

-The AforE competition is run according to the same guidelines and procedures of the NINE Studentship competition, with eligible candidates being submitted to both the NINE DTP studentship competition and the AforE scheme via the same initial process.
-Candidates are not expected to need to provide any additional and entry to the scheme requires no additional work from either supervisor or applicant.
-The Supervisor only need indicate eligibility of the candidate for the scheme on the front page of the NINE DTP nomination form.
+The AforE competition is run according to the same guidelines and procedures as the NINE studentship competition, with eligible candidates being submitted to both the NINE DTP studentship competition and the AforE scheme via the same initial process.
+Candidates are not expected to provide any additional material, and entry to the scheme requires no additional work from either supervisor or applicant.
+The supervisor only need indicate eligibility of the candidate for the scheme on the front page of the NINE DTP nomination form.

 Additional Support

-Further, should candidates wish, we can work to put them in contact with current award holders, or academics, from Black-British and British Asian backgrounds for an informal discussion with the candidate around their application, or their experiences of being a Doctoral Student.
+Further, should candidates wish, we can work to put them in contact with current award holders, or academics, from similar backgrounds and with similar interests for an informal discussion with the candidate around their application and around strategies for thriving as a postgraduate researcher.

 Action for Equality Scheme Guidelines